motorcycle/motorcycle.ts/README.md

 export CHANGELOG_GITHUB_TOKEN=$GITHUB_PERSONAL_ACCESS_TOKEN_GENERATED_ABOVE
 ```

-In a new terminal, you will now be able to successfully run `yarn changelog`
+In a new terminal, you should now be able to successfully run `yarn changelog`
 to generate an up-to-date `CHANGELOG.md`.